-With your new Zoom account, you will be able to:
+With your Zoom account, you are able to:

 - Host unlimited meetings for up to 300 participants.
 Meetings can last up to 24 hours.